wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Use more than color alone to indicate errors.
 A user with visual impairments or color blindness may not notice a red outline.
 Color is helpful but always include an error message in text too.

 * Clearly state whether a field is required.
-* Show errors with more than just colour or an icon.
+* Show errors with more than just color or an icon.
 * Write out the error in text above the form field.
 * Add a summary of all errors above the form  helps the user quickly see what needs to be corrected.